artemiyk909/Skrepka-Terms-of-service/index.md

 ---

-# 4. User Conduct and Dating Safety
+# 4. User Conduct and Platform Safety

 ## No Verification Guarantee